 The Medical Stores Department, known as MSD, has a near monopoly on the national medical supply chain for Tanzania’s public facilities, which account for 60% of all health facilities nationwide.
 The medicines and supplies used in those public facilities are purchased with government funding that is deposited directly into MSD accounts, which then procures drugs through the Public Procurement Act of 2004.
-This act, though introducing an additional layer of regulation and sometimes long lead times, enables MSD to procure quality drugs at favorable prices compared to market prices.1 In addition, MSD provides supplies to private facilities and large international donor programs.
+This act, though introducing an additional layer of regulation and sometimes long lead times, enables MSD to procure quality drugs at affordable prices.1 In addition, MSD provides supplies to private facilities and large international donor programs.
 There are approximately 5,000 health centers and facilities in Tanzania divided into nine MSD zones and approximately 131 districts (see map).
 The purchasing power and national reach of MSD make it a desired partner for non-government entities 2

 Funding given to MSD for the purchase of medicines from the government and donors has increased significantly over the past ten years, both for essential medicines used in primary health care and also vertical medicines to treat specific diseases, such as HIV/AIDS.
 Many projects support MSD and the medical supply chain system, including a $14 million warehouse project by The Global Fund and an additional $9.5 million from USAID to increase the capacity and quality of MSD storage areas.